rubentolosana/rubentolosana.github.io/_pages/about.md

 - **2021:** Co-Editor of the [Handbook of Digital Face Manipulation and Detection: From DeepFakes to Morphing Attacks](https://link.springer.com/book/10.1007/978-3-030-87664-7) (Advances in Computer Vision and Pattern Recognition Series, Springer).

-- **September, 2021:** I received the Outstanding Reviewer Award in the [16th International Conference on Document Analysis and Recognition (ICDAR 2021)](https://icdar2021.org/).
+- **September, 2021:** I received the "Outstanding Reviewer Award" in the [16th International Conference on Document Analysis and Recognition (ICDAR 2021)](https://icdar2021.org/).

 - **September, 2021:** Co-Organizer of the [ICDAR 2021 Competition on On-Line Signature Verification (SVC 2021)](https://sites.google.com/view/SVC2021/home).